Recoil corrections to $\mu$H hyperfine splitting: SE combined with recoil and FNS

 where the arguments of the lepton and proton factors are $(-k^2\,,\omega)$.
-The self-energy corrected lepton line is (for its calculation see Appendix A)
+The self-energy corrected lepton line is (for its calculation see the Appendix)

-and $J$ is a master integral defined in Appendix A. The nuclear factors $T_1$ and $T_2$ are defined in Eqs. (\ref{42},\ref{43}).
+and $J$ is a master integral defined in the Appendix.
+The nuclear factors $T_1$ and $T_2$ are defined in Eqs. (\ref{42}) and (\ref{43}).
 After performing a Wick rotation, we average over the three-dimensional sphere.
 The low $k$ asymptotic behavior of the integrand